DvaKompota/FETA-TS-Playwright/README.md

-# Front-End Test Automation framework using Playwright on TypeScript
+# Front-End Test Automation framework<br/>using Playwright with TypeScript

 This End-to-End (E2E) test automation framework is built using Playwright.<br/>
 It utilizes Page Object and API Object Models to interact with the application under test (AUT) — [Contact List App](https://thinking-tester-contact-list.herokuapp.com/)